Opel: 1970–2017

-The Opel Astra hatchbacks, saloons and estate were completely revamped for 1998, and within two years had also spawned coupe and cabriolet versions, as well as a compact MPV, the Zafira.
+The Opel Astra hatchbacks, saloons, and estate were wholly revamped for 1998 and, within two years, had also spawned coupe and cabriolet versions, as well as a compact MPV, the Zafira.

 In 1999, Opel unveiled its first sports car, the Speedster (Vauxhall VX220 in the UK).
-However, it was not a success, and was axed in 2005.
-The company moved into the city car market in early 2000 with the launch of the Agila.
+However, it was not a success and was discontinued in 2005.
+The company moved into the city car market in early 2000 with the Agila launch.

 The third generation Opel Corsa was launched in 2000, followed by a new version of the Vectra in 2002 and the Astra in 2004.

 Three generations of Vectra gave way to the Insignia in 2008, with the new model becoming the company's first European Car of the Year award winner for 22 years.

-Following the 2008 global financial crisis, and the Chapter 11 reorganization of GM, on 10 September 2009, GM agreed to sell a 55% stake in Opel to a consortium including Magna group and Sberbank - with the approval of the German government.
+After the 2008 financial crisis, and the General Motors Chapter 11 reorganization, on 10 September 2009, GM agreed to sell a 55% stake in Opel to a consortium including Magna group and Sberbank – with the approval of the German government.
 The deal was later called off.

 With ongoing restructuring plans, Opel announced the closure of its Antwerp plant in Belgium by the end of 2010.

 In 2010, Opel announced that it would invest around €11 billion in the next five years. €1 billion of that was designated solely for the development of innovative and fuel-saving engines and transmissions.

-On 29 February 2012, Opel announced the creation of a major alliance with PSA Peugeot Citroen resulting in GM taking a 7% share of PSA, becoming PSA's second-largest shareholder after the Peugeot family.
+On 29 February 2012, Opel announced the creation of a major alliance with PSA Peugeot Citroen, resulting in GM taking a 7% share of PSA, becoming PSA's second-largest shareholder after the Peugeot family.
 The alliance was intended to enable $2 billion per year of cost savings through platform sharing, common purchasing, and other economies of scale.
 In December 2013, GM sold its 7% interest in PSA for £250 million, after plans of cost savings were not as successful.
-Opel was said to be among Europe's most aggressive discounters in mass-market.
+Opel was said to be among Europe's most aggressive discounters in the market.
 GM reported a 2016 loss of US$257 million from its European operations.
 It is reported that GM has lost about US$20 billion in Europe since 1999.

 Opel's plant in Bochum closed in December 2014, after 52 years of activity, due to overcapacity.

 Opel withdrew from China, where it had a network of 22 dealers, in early 2015 after General Motors decided to withdraw its Chevrolet brand from Europe starting in 2016.